-Our fascination began two years ago when we visited Howe Caverns in upstate New York.
-Our tour began with an elevator ride down, down, down to 150 feet below the Earth's surface.
-Howe Caverns is a good-sized set of connected rooms, and the guide gave us an excellent overview of how it was discovered and what they know about the cave.
-The guided tour included a ride on a boat on the underground river… what a cool experience!
+Our fascination with caves started when we first visited Howe Caverns in upstate New York.
+Our tour began with an elevator ride down to 150 feet below the Earth's surface.
+Howe Caverns is made up of many connected rooms, and the guide gave us an excellent overview of how it was discovered and what they know about the cave.
+The guided tour included a ride on a boat on the underground river- what a cool experience!

-This week we visited the Lost River Cavern in Hellertown, PA while we were playing tourist at the nearby Crayola Factory Experience (and truly my kids loved the cave tour more!).
-This cave is a smaller “system” consisting of only 5 chambers, and is a “baby cave” at about only 250,000 years old.
+We have also visited the Lost River Cavern in Hellertown, Pennsylvania.
+This cave is a smaller “system” consisting of only five chambers and is a “baby cave” at about only 250,000 years old.
 (The Howe Caverns are around 6 million years old!)

-One of the things that cracks me up about every cave I have ever been to….. they all have a wedding chapel inside!
+One thing that cracks me up about every cave I have ever been to is that they all have a wedding chapel inside!
 It feels a little creepy to me (and not the least bit romantic) to be married in a cool, damp and dark place!